Abhoy-Bargayary/MovieMate/README.md

 ---

 ## Features

-Our project includes simple but useful features that make booking movie tickets easy and fun.
+MovieMate has several simple and fun features that make booking movie tickets easy and interactive.

 ### Main Menu
-The main menu gives users clear options to view movies, book tickets, or exit the program.
-It’s simple and easy to navigate.
+- Navigate easily through options like viewing movies, booking tickets, or exiting.
+- Handles invalid choices so the program doesn’t crash.

 ### Movie Selection
-Users first pick a movie from the list of available movies.
-After selecting the movie, the available showtimes for that movie are displayed in a single row, so it’s easy to choose.
+- Users first choose a movie from the list of available movies.
+- After selecting a movie, the available showtimes appear in a single row for easy selection.
+- Invalid showtime entries are handled gracefully.

 ### Seat Booking System
-Once a showtime is selected, users can choose their seats from a cinema-style layout:
+- Choose seats from a cinema-style layout where:
-- `O` = Available seat
+  - `O` = available
-- `X` = Booked seat
+  - `X` = booked

-Users can book multiple seats at once.
-Each row has different pricing:
+- Book multiple seats at once.
+- Each row has different pricing:
   - Row A → Platinum (₹200)
   - Row B → Gold (₹150)
   - Other rows → Silver (₹120)
+- Invalid seat entries or already booked seats are flagged and users are asked to choose again.

 ### Payment Simulation
-After choosing seats, users can “pay” using UPI, Card, or Cash .
+- Pay using UPI, Card, or Cash .
+- Invalid payment options are handled automatically.

 ### Booking Summary
-Once the booking is complete, the system shows a summary including:
+- After booking, a summary shows:
   - Movie name
   - Selected showtime
   - Chosen seats
   - Total amount

-This gives a clear confirmation of the booking.
+- Gives users a clear confirmation of their booking.

 ---

-Overall, **MovieMate** gives a mini cinema experience in the terminal while staying beginner-friendly and simple to use.
+Overall, MovieMate is designed to feel like a mini cinema experience, while being simple, interactive, and beginner-friendly.

 ---
 ## Team Members